-Summer Scholars promotes faculty-student collaboration on research/scholarship projects in all disciplines in the College for Women.
+Summer Scholars promotes faculty-student collaboration on research/scholarship projects in all disciplines for undergraduate students.
 We provide compensation for faculty and students to focus on their scholarship during the summer, and we provide encouragement, support, and resources to support the peer-reviewed dissemination process.

 Summer Scholars creates a supportive community of faculty and student scholars who learn from and support each other.
 Students and faculty attend weekly workshops and social gatherings (e.g., coffee breaks).
 Meetings foster group discussion of scholarship, progress, and barriers while workshops promote faculty development (e.g., exploring external grant opportunities) and student learning (e.g., developing a competitive resume/cv).
 The community of scholars is a critical part of this program.

-Tenured faculty and faculty on tenure track or rolling contracts in the College for Women are eligible to apply.
+Tenured faculty and faculty on tenure track or rolling contracts are eligible to apply.
 Adjunct faculty and faculty on temporary contracts are not eligible for Summer Scholars.
-Interested faculty should identify student collaborators and invite them to apply.
+Interested faculty should identify undergraduate student collaborators and invite them to apply.
 Students must have at least one semester left at St. Kate’s after completing the program to be eligible.

 Students also need to demonstrate a commitment to the program by describing how they will manage their other obligations and meet the expectations of this program.
-Students can apply to work 20 hours/week and must commit to submitting an abstract to the National Conference on Undergraduate Research in the fall of 2018 and attending (if accepted) in the spring of 2019 OR to submitting to a discipline-specific conference or its equivalent.
+Students can apply to work 20 hours/week and must commit to submitting an abstract to the National Conference on Undergraduate Research in the fall of 2019 and presenting (if accepted) in the spring of 2020 OR to submitting to a discipline-specific conference or its equivalent.

-Summer Scholars meetings, workshops, and social events will be held on Wednesdays between May 30 and August 1, 2018.
-Faculty mentors and students are required to attend the kickoff meeting (May 30, 10:30 a.m.–noon with lunch immediately following), workshops (June 6, 20, & 27, July 18 & 25), and the closing celebration (August 1, 11:45 a.m.–1:15 p.m.—beginning at 10:30 for students).
+Summer Scholars meetings, workshops, and social events will be held on Wednesdays between May 29 and July 31, 2019.
+Faculty mentors and students are required to attend the kickoff meeting (May 29, 9 a.m.–12 p.m. with lunch immediately following), workshops (June 5, 12, 19, and 26; July 10, 17, and 24), and the closing celebration (July 31, 11:45 a.m.–1:15 p.m.—beginning at 10:30 for students).
 Student workshops will be on the above dates from 1–2:30 p.m., and faculty workshops will be held from 3–4 p.m., with two exceptions.
-The midsummer workshop on June 19 for both students and mentors will take place from 10 a.m.–noon, and the final workshop (July 25) will be a joint student-faculty workshop from 10:30 a.m.–noon with a barbecue lunch immediately following.
+The midsummer workshop on June 19 for both students and mentors will take place from 10 a.m.–12 p.m., and the final workshop (July 24) will be a joint student-faculty work session from 10 a.m.–12 p.m. with a barbecue lunch immediately following.
 Additionally, students will meet individually with the director and/or assistant director of Collaborative Research during the week of July 4 (times TBD).
-The social events will be on Wednesdays (June 13, July 11 & 25).
+Optional social events will be integrated with workshops and/or scheduled early in the summer.

 Mentors and students are expected to meet regularly throughout the program.
 Students are responsible for keeping track of hours worked and mentors are responsible for approving student-submitted work hours in accordance with all human resources policies.

-All students are expected to submit their work for presentation at a peer-reviewed venue (e.g., undergraduate or discipline-specific conference, gallery exhibit, performance) during the 2018–19 academic year.
+All students are expected to submit their work for presentation at a peer-reviewed venue (e.g., undergraduate or discipline-specific conference, gallery exhibit, performance) during the 2019–20 academic year.
 Additionally, teams will be encouraged and supported in their efforts to publish their work in a peer-reviewed journal or the discipline equivalent.
-Students also are required to present their scholarship at the Sr. Seraphim Gibbons Undergraduate Symposium in Spring 2019.
+Students also are required to present their scholarship at the Sr. Seraphim Gibbons Undergraduate Symposium in spring 2020.

-Teams conducting research with human participants also need approval from the Institutional Review Board prior to beginning their scholarship.
+Teams conducting research with human participants need approval from the Institutional Review Board prior to beginning their scholarship.
 Projects that require IRB approval will not be formally accepted for Summer Scholars support until they have been approved.

 Participants evaluate the Summer Scholars program and its components.

 Students and mentors are asked to promote the program and connect with the community by sharing your Summer Scholars work.
 Teams may be asked to present their work to prospective students, University community members, donors, potential donors, and alumnae or to discuss the Summer Scholars program with them.

 The Summer Scholars program is committed to promoting collaborative scholarship across disciplines while supporting both faculty and students.
 Faculty who fully engage in the Summer Scholars program will be paid the equivalent of teaching one four-credit summer course.
-Students will be paid $11.25/hour and are allotted 20 hours per week.
+Students will be paid $12.25/hour and are expected to work 20 hours per week.